 The following diagram demonstrates the steps taken to establish an alternate channel.

 Figure 13: Establishing an alternate channel

-1. The client sends an SMB2_GLOBAL_CAP_MULTI_CHANNEL(0x00000008) bit set in Capabilities.
+1. The client sends an SMB2 NEGOTIATE Request with dialect 0x300 in the Dialects array, and SMB2_GLOBAL_CAP_MULTI_CHANNEL(0x0000008) bit set in Capabilities.